 If you have windows or doors that were installed between 2002 and October 2010 then it is likely you would have a low-e glass on the inside pane to meet the thermal efficiency regulations of the time.
 The most popular one used during this period was Pilkington K glass, which is a hard-coat low-e glass.
 It is sometimes possible to see this by a very slight tint to the inside pane when standing at an angle, but generally looks just like clear float.
 Some lesser thermal effeciant windows installed between 2002 and October 2010 may also had Argon gas in between (instead of air).
 Argon gas is a colourless, odourless, inert and safe gas which is present in the Earth's atmosphere that when filled inside a unit helps stop heat escaping through the glass.
 As aluminium windows are generally not as thermally efficient as Upvc or wood.

-The window/door regulations were tightened again from October 2010 onwards to improve the thermal efficiency.
+The UK window/door regulations were tightened again from October 2010 onwards to improve the thermal efficiency.
 This meant that windows and doors needed to be tested as a whole unit with the glass and frame together, so different manufacturers are using different setups depending on the type/profile being used.
 The most popular setup seems to be a softcoat low-e, with argon and a warm-edge spacer.
 We can have units made with 2 of the best softcoats on the market - Planitherm Total + and Climaguard A. Along with warm-edge spacer avaliable in Black or White.

 Designed for the sash window market we can get units as thin as 12mm with a 7mm sightline made using a 4mm spacer.
 They do have to be gas filled to be effective.
-They also stricter size limitations, cost slightly more and inevitably always have a higher risk of breaking down quicker due to the limited sealant.
+They also stricter size limitations, cost more and inevitably always have a higher risk of breaking down quicker due to the limited sealant.
 However they are a option for frames that cannot take thicker then 12mm glazing.

 We can also do triple glazed units, which can be made using Annealed or Toughened Glass.
-Although more expensive than double glazed units they often give better U-values and acoustic reductions, plus can be made using Low-E coating on the glass.
+Although more expensive than double glazed units they sometimes give better U-values and acoustic reductions, plus can be made using Low-E coating on the glass.
 Argon or Krypton gas can also added for extra insulation too.

 UPVC Windows & Doors